VicidominiLab/BrightEyes-MCS/docs/h5_mcs_scheme_v0_0_1.md

 # BrightEyes-MCS HDF5 Output Schema

 This document describes the HDF5 files written by `brighteyes_mcs`.
-It is based on the current writer implementation in `brighteyes_mcs/libs/h5manager.py`, the acquisition loop in `brighteyes_mcs/libs/processes/acquisition_loop_process.py`, the RAW converter in `brighteyes_mcs/libs/raw_acquisition_converter.py`, and the sample tree printed by the last cell of `datah5.ipynb`.
+It is based on the current writer implementation in `brighteyes_mcs/storage/h5.py`, the workers in `brighteyes_mcs/acquisition/workers`, the RAW converters in `brighteyes_mcs/storage/converters`, and the sample tree printed by the last cell of `datah5.ipynb`.

 ## Top-Level Layout